Because NO child in our community should worry about how they will be fed.

-We are seeing a shift from poverty elimination to a preventative methodology.
 We reduce barriers to accessing healthy food, which impacts immediate, short and long-term developmental outcomes for children and youth.
 Provision of food is a key prevention strategy impacting physical health, mental health and academic success, in breaking the cycle of poverty.

 i never thoughT our family would depend on others for food